anshra1/portfolio/docs/app_features/article_features.md

 ---

-**Non-Goals**

-* Persisting filter state
-* Partial result streaming

----

 ### Method: getArticleDetail

 **Purpose (Detailed)**
 Retrieve the complete reading content for a single article.
-This method is responsible for loading all data required to render the reader view, including metadata and the full content body.

-It guarantees that the UI receives a fully-formed article object suitable for direct rendering without additional processing.

 ---